Germanwings Flight 9525: Investigation of Lubitz

 Three days after the crash, German detectives searched Lubitz's Montabaur properties and removed a computer and other items for testing.
 They did not find a suicide note nor any evidence that his actions had been motivated by "a political or religious background".
 During their search of Lubitz's apartment, detectives found a letter written by a doctor indicating Lubitz had been declared unfit to work.
 Germanwings stated it had not received a sick note from Lubitz for the day of the flight.
 News accounts said Lubitz was "hiding an illness from his employers".
 Under German law, employers do not have access to employees' medical records, and sick notes excusing people from work do not give information about medical conditions, so employers must rely on employees to declare their lack of work fitness.

 The following day, authorities again searched Lubitz's home where they found evidence he suffered from a psychosomatic illness and had been prescribed two antidepressants, escitalopram and mirtazapine, and a sleep medication, zopiclone.
-Toxicological examination of Lubitz post-mortem revealed the presence of all three.
+Toxicological examination of Lubitz's post-mortem revealed the presence of all three.
 Escitalopram, a selective serotonin reuptake inhibitor, is associated with a risk of suicidal thoughts and behaviours, especially soon after treatment is commenced.
 Lubitz was prescribed escitalopram nine days before the crash.
 Criminal investigators said Lubitz had then, in the week before, researched online "ways to commit suicide" and "cockpit doors and their security provisions".
 Robin said doctors had told him Lubitz should not have been flying, but medical secrecy requirements prevented his physician from making this information available to Germanwings.
 Such secrecy should consider public safety, said BEA investigator Arnaud Desjardin.

 The investigation into Lubitz revealed his treatment for suicidal tendencies prior to his training as a commercial pilot, when he had been temporarily denied a US pilot's licence because of treatments for psychotic depression.
 For years, Lubitz had frequently been unable to sleep because of what he believed were vision problems; he consulted over 40 doctors, fearing he was going blind.
 Motivated by the fear that blindness would cause him to lose his pilot's licence, he began conducting online research about methods of committing suicide before deciding to crash Flight 9525.